caydenchok/xvault-api/README.md

 # 🚀 XVault API - Ollama OpenAI-compatible API

-A powerful, user-friendly FastAPI REST API that wraps local Ollama LLMs and provides a seamless OpenAI-compatible interface.
-Developed by Astra Gate Sdn.
-Bhd., based in Malaysia. ✨
+A powerful, user-friendly FastAPI REST API that wraps local Ollama LLMs and provides a seamless OpenAI-compatible interface. **This tool enables you to run and scale LLMs locally while maintaining compatibility with OpenAI's API ecosystem.** Developed by Astra Gate Sdn.
+Bhd.✨

 ## ✨ What Makes XVault API Special

 XVault API stands out from other similar tools by focusing on:

+- 🚀 **LLM Scaling**: Run and scale your local LLMs with an API that can handle multiple concurrent requests
+- 🔄 **API Compatibility**: Seamlessly replace OpenAI API calls with your local models without changing your code
 - 🎯 **Simplicity First**: Clean, focused implementation that bridges Ollama and OpenAI's API format without unnecessary complexity
 - 🙂 **User-Friendly Experience**: Streamlined setup process with intuitive command-line interface
 - 🔒 **Secure Token Management**: Add and manage API tokens directly through command-line arguments